Cabin Fever in Vermont’s Backcountry

 “Demand for this type of outdoor experience is so high, and there are so many potential benefits for the state,” says Thompson, who graduated from the University of Vermont Grossman School of Business in 2006 and now lives in Stowe.
 “Our ultimate goal is to have statewide connectivity for multiple user groups like hikers, backcountry skiers, snowshoers and mountain bikers.
 But it goes beyond that, too.
 We also want to help people get out of their offices and homes, to get away from their screens, and just get outside.”

 Collaboration is key for the network’s success.
 The organization’s current hut network includes the new Chittenden Brook Hut, as well as existing cabins operated by the Green Mountain Club, Merck Forest and Farmland Center, the Vermont River Conservancy.

 The long-term vision is for more huts.
 The organization is aiming to establish a dozen huts between Killington and Stowe, and is building out a concept map to encompass the full length of Vermont from Canada to Massachusetts.
-Eventually, Thompson says he hopes the network could expand to different areas of Vermont, such as the Lake Champlain Valley.
+Eventually, Thompson (pictured above) says he hopes the network could expand to different areas of Vermont, such as the Lake Champlain Valley.